-What is the Purpose of the Business Software Alliance?
+What is the Purpose of the BSA, The Business Software Alliance?

 BSA | The Software Alliance is a private trade organization with absolutely no independent law enforcement authority.
 BSA’s members include the largest software publishing companies in the world and most notably, Microsoft, Adobe, Symantec, Intuit, Autodesk and McAfee.
 These companies provide BSA | The Software Alliance a power of attorney to act on their behalf to accuse businesses of software piracy.
 Accordingly, BSA can enforce only those rights that its member software publishers have.
 Legally, software companies usually have a contractual relationship with a customer based upon a software license and also have the rights provided under copyright laws that protect the holder of copyright against infringement.
 These are the rights that BSA | The Software Alliance’s enforcement department is attempting to protect.